adstuart/azure-expressroute-migration/README.md

 - If you went with option (b), reverse your weight and as-path changes.

-## 3.9.
+## 3.8.
 Cleanup

 Once you are happy the migration was a success, don't forget to ask your provider to decommission your old ExpressRoute circuit, once this is complete you can delete the ExpressRoute object itself in the Azure portal.
+You can also remove the test VNet and associated resources.

-## 3.10.
+## 3.9.
 Migrating multiple circuits

 Up to this point, and to keep the guidance clear, the discussion has been focused narrowly on a simple scenario of migrating one existing circuit to one new circuit.